seale61/simple-weather-app/README.md

 # simple-weather-app
-## Full Stack Development Tutorial - Part 4
+## Full Stack Development Tutorial - Part 4 (stand-alone web app)
-While this app is part of a 4 part tutorial, it can be setup without having to complete the other 3 tutorials.
+While this app is part of a 4 part tutorial, it can be setup and used without having to complete the other 3 tutorials.

 ## Prerequisits
 ### API Key